-The Graham Fellows Program for Entrepreneurial Leadership (Graham Fellows Program) at Penn State York provides the framework for an ongoing opportunity for Penn State York to partner with business and industry and provide a solution to a major workforce issue in the region – the need for college graduates who are mature and independent, can think critically, and can lead.
+The Graham Fellows Program for Entrepreneurial Leadership (Graham Fellows Program) at Penn State York provides the framework for an ongoing opportunity for Penn State York to partner with business and industry and provide a solution to a major workforce issue in the region – the need for college graduates who are mature, independent, can think critically, and can lead.

-The Program coordinates efforts among three partnering entities, Penn State York faculty, local and global corporate partners, and Penn State York students.
-The end result is the creation of a tool box of skills designed to prepare students to enter the workforce equipped to make immediate and meaningful contributions, regardless of their vocations.
+The program coordinates efforts among three partnering entities, Penn State York faculty, local and global corporate partners, and Penn State York students.
+The end result is the creation of a toolbox of skills designed to prepare students to enter the workforce equipped to make immediate and meaningful contributions, regardless of their vocations.

-Graham Center for Innovation and Collaboration Construction
+Graham Center for Innovation and Collaboration

 Read more about the new building